abd123al/sokonify/client/README.md

+- add QR code for app linking in the same localhost
+- Put expire date in CI so that when app is build only lives for certain amount of days (3 months is a life time)
 - use C-shared file `.so` for every OS because building `.jar` will need ndk
 - add option for configure server during auth so users may